Silviu1409/CloudComputingLab/backend/package-management-service/README.md

-# User Management Service
+# Package Management Service

-This is a microservice for managing users in the Travel Agency System.
+This is a microservice for managing travel packages in the Travel Agency System.

 ## Features
-- User CRUD operations
+- CRUD operations for travel packages
-- JWT-based authentication
+- API to retrieve package details
-- Role-based access control (admin, customer, guide)
+- Supports pagination for package listings

 ## Setup
 1. Install dependencies: